ceejbot/no-more-unicorns/slides.md

 # [fit] But Ceej, I can't do that.
 # [fit] I can only hire the best.

 ^ Your interview process is probably horrible.
+People who already are great at the job they're doing right now are people who are going to be bored really soon.

 ---